BEARD GROWTH PART ONE: THE BEGINNING

 There are two primary ways to do this: beard oil, and a stubble softener.

-A stubble softener like the one made by Soft Goat is an invaluable tool in these first days.
+A is an invaluable tool in these first days.
 It lightly abrades the ends of those baby beard hairs to dull that sharp edge.
 This will go a long way toward making the whole experience more comfortable.

 Beard oil is a beardsman's best friend from day one.
 The oil helps sooth dry skin - and nothing dries skin out like new hair growth.
 It will also act as a lubricant for those follicles that are dealing with sharp emerging hairs.
 With less resistance, you'll have less irritation.
 Our advice is, from the moment you stop shaving - that first day when you look in the mirror, razor in hand, and decide to end the madness and cast that devil-blade away - put some oil on.
 If you don't have any beard oil yet, slap on a little lotion, or baby oil, whatever you've got.
 Otherwise, deal with the itch for the time being.
 But get oil soon.
 You're always going to need it.